GerardWassink/SCEPSIS/doc/ALUinstructions.md

     '111 01 010   0011 1010' (binary) or: 'EA 3A' (hexadecimal)

 ### the ALU operation table:
+All references to register C are for future expansion.

 | Opcode	 	| Name				| Example 	| Description 							|
 | :--- 		 	| :---  			| :--- 		| :---									|